 The Mission Farm at St. John’s Lutheran Church was launched in 2009 with the mission to supply the Napa County Food Bank, county residents and other charitable organizations with fresh, nutritious produce that is locally and organically grown.

-We are the largest contributor of fresh food to the food bank.
+We are a major contributor of fresh food to the food bank.

-The Mission Farm will once again be participating along with many other non-profit organizations serving the community included in the 2017 Napa Valley Give!Guide.
+The Mission Farm is applying once again to participate along with many other non-profit organizations serving the community in the Napa Valley Give!Guide 2022 10th Anniversary campaign.

-Organic tomatoes, potatoes, lettuce, beets, corn, onions, garlic, summer and fall squash, pumpkins, carrots, are among the current plantings.
+Organic tomatoes, bell peppers, jalapenos, cabbages, broccoli, beets, corn, onions, garlic, summer and fall squash, carrots, are among the current plantings.
 These vary by year and season.
 In 2012 and 2013 we added various fruit trees to the mix.
 Peaches, plums, pluots, apples and apricots are all producing well.

 Come join us-no experience necessary!